rhigh8609/payment-processor-capstone/README.md

 # payment-processor-capstone
 Payment processor prototype made for a Capstone at WCC.
-See it deployed at https://payment-processor-capstone.herokuapp.com/
+It also served as a Stripe payment portal for the non-profit I was interning with at the time.

 Authors
 Ryan High; Github: https://github.com/guamy540